14 Kickass Virtual Team Building Activities for 2023

 Whether you work in a small team of five members or bigger teams of 100+, curated virtual tasting experiences or a virtual happy hour are among the most engaging remote team building activities.

-Attendees try an assorted variety of wines, cheese, chocolate, etc., with tasting notes and suggested food combinations.
-An expert explains how these products are made, what makes each product unique, and how to taste them for a truly exquisite session.
+Attendees try assorted wines, cheeses, chocolates, and other foods with tasting notes and suggested food combinations.
+An expert explains the production process of each good, what makes each product unique, and how to taste them for a truly exquisite session.

 Virtual tasting experiences usually run for about an hour.
-Afterward, a pub trivia session is a fun way to end the session on a high note.
+Afterward, a pub trivia session is a fun way to end this virtual team building activity on a high note.

 13. Spice Things Up With Murder Mysteries

-Our favorite games are Murder in Ancient Egypt, Blood, Gold, and a Night of Jazz, and Clue Virtual Murder Mystery, which are packed with mystery and have loads of fun puzzles and challenges.
+Our favorite games are Murder in Ancient Egypt, Blood, Gold, Night of Jazz, and Clue Virtual Murder Mystery.
+These games are packed with mystery and have loads of fun puzzles and challenges.

 14. Create Accountability Groups

-People stick to their habits if they work in groups.
+Working in groups helps people stick to their habits.
 This is where teamwork and accountability are effective.
-Many times, people set fitness goals but don't follow through.
+Many times, people set health goals but don't follow through with fitness classes or sound nutrition.
 In such cases, forming an accountability group of people working on the same goal is helpful.

-Set monthly health and wellness goals and track them every day using a shared spreadsheet.
-The goals could be as simple as drinking eight glasses of water, walking 5,000 steps, or more complex goals such as lifting weights three times per week.
+Set monthly health and wellness goals and track them daily using a shared spreadsheet.
+The goals could be as simple as drinking eight glasses of water, walking 10,000 steps, or more complex goals, such as lifting weights three times per week.

-Introduce rewards to make it more competitive.
+Introduce rewards to make this virtual team building activity more competitive.
 Since everyone has different fitness levels and goals, creating breakout groups can help like-minded people work together.

-Building a cohesive team takes a lot of work but it doesn’t have to be a drag.
-You can quickly boost engagement and productivity by introducing these virtual team building ideas and hosting them regularly.
+Building a cohesive team takes a lot of work, but it doesn’t have to be a drag.
+By introducing and regularly hosting virtual team building activities, you can quickly boost engagement and productivity.

-Another bonus is that all of these activities have great flexibility.
-For instance, you can use the improv session as an icebreaker and continue with the other ideas.
-You can choose the format that fits your team and your team members’ personalities.
+Another bonus is that all of these activities are very flexible.
+For instance, you can use the improv session as an icebreaker and continue with the other virtual team building ideas.
+You can choose the format that fits your team's and team members’ personalities.

-Try out some of these activities in your next team building session, and let us know how it went!
+Try some of these activities in your next virtual team building session, and let us know how it goes!

 Oops!
 Something went wrong while submitting the form.